 |Limbic || |

 This group of clusters of neurons forms the anterior tubercle of the thalamus and is bordered by the limbs of the internal lamina.
 It receives fibers from the mammillary bodies via the mamillothalamic tract and projects to the cingulate cortex.

-These groups of cells are located just ...
+These groups of cells are located just beneath the lining ...